chrisant996/clink/docs/clink.md

 The [clink-fzf](https://github.com/chrisant996/clink-fzf) script integrates the popular [fzf](https://github.com/junegunn/fzf) "fuzzy finder" tool with Clink.

+### clink-gizmos

+The [clink-gizmos](https://github.com/chrisant996/clink-gizmos) collection of scripts has several handy scripts such as:

+- Argmatchers for `msbuild`, `findstr`, `robocopy`, `xcopy`, `doskey`, `premake5`, and more.
+- Scripts to auto-generate argmatchers for commands by parsing their help text.
+- Automatically show a divider line before + after certain commands, to make it easy to see where their output begins and ends, and the elapsed time taken by the command.
+This is especially handy when invoking compilers and build tools.
+- The `i.lua` script to run a {command} in a {directory} and restore the original current directory afterwards.
+While typing the {command}, completions are even generated relative to the specified {directory} rather than the current directory.
+- The `fzf.lua` script from [clink-fzf](https://github.com/chrisant996/clink-fzf) for integrating the popular [fzf](https://github.com/junegunn/fzf) "fuzzy finder" tool with Clink.
+- The `luaexec.lua` script which has various features handy for Clink Lua script authors.
+- And more.

 ### oh-my-posh

 The [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) program can generate fancy prompts.
 Refer to its [documentation](https://ohmyposh.dev) for how to configure it, and for sample themes.